 Send us a customer touchpoint and we'll run our diagnostic on it — a real demo of the method calibrated on comparable products.
 No commitment, no card.

 Request free diagnostic → FreeWe run our own behavioral data collection on your target customers — surveys and incentivized experiments we design and field ourselves.
-You don't need to share user data; we generate proprietary calibration data specific to your product.
+From that, we build calibrated simulated buyers specific to your product.
+You don't need to share user data.

 We deploy a scientifically validated battery of perceptions — overwhelm, clarity, trust, attention paths, confusion, unmet needs and many more — built from our own published research.
 These perceptions are what predict behavior.

-From the measured perceptions, we generate interventions individually targeted at the binding constraints on conversion — then rank them through cross-model simulation across ten+ leading models.
+From the measured perceptions, we generate interventions individually targeted at the binding constraints on conversion — then rank them through cross-model simulation and targeted human experiments wherever simulation alone leaves real uncertainty.

 Difficulty comes in three forms — and each triggers a different shortcut.
 When you don't know which type is binding, you're optimizing blind.